Asan1900/Data-Analytics/GlobalTerrorismDA/README.md

 ## Project Structure

-- `GTDA.ipynb`: Python script for loading data, creating visualizations, and saving the output.
+- `GTDA.ipynb/`: Python script for loading data, creating visualizations, and saving the output.
 - `data/`: Directory containing data files (e.g., shapefiles and CSV files with location and attack data).
 - `img/`: Directory for saving generated images from the visualization script.